dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  One of the tests of leadership is the ability to recognize a problem before it becomes an emergency.
+  Freedom is the freedom to say that two plus two make four.
+If that is granted, all else follows.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1175 days)